OnePlus 11 photos leak ahead of imminent unveiling

-(Pocket-lint) - The OnePlus 11 is expected to be announced very soon indeed, and new images show real-life handsets in a retail setting.
+The OnePlus 11 is expected to be announced very soon indeed, and new images show real-life handsets in a retail setting.

 OnePlus has been steadily teasing the new phone ahead of a 4 January announcement in its home country of China, but now it looks like the company is more ready than ever - with leaked photos showing retail models in what appears to be a store of some sort.